NeneWang/mastery-cli/Readme.md

 - [x] Daily reports [database]
   - [x] What you wrote for your journal the same day 1 year ago.
 1 month ago.
 1 Week ago + 1 Day ago.
 - [x] Indicate Core Progress.
+- [x] Pullout algorithm questions and automatically test them.
+You should also test in a file that is being selected
+  - [x] Markdown database.
+- [x] Create a heatmap like overtime using the allowed charts
+- [x] A Skill tree type strucutre which is useful for prioritizing and creating dependency for deck of cards and for books as well in general
+  - [x] The deck of cards would inherit from an Class type
+  - [x] I am thinking about a composite structure, where those who are not in the tree take random priority, and those who have more dependencies goes first
+  - [x] Implement the system so that the cards with gigher priority are selected first, or the tree sees the agroupations and checks if everything (pre cached) caclculates which deck to select.
+  - [x] This would actually be a smart way to make faster queries once I have way too many knowledge objects.
+- [x] Image into Ascii
+  - [x] As a tool
+  - [x] As an automatic pattern ideal for terms images where no image is available.
+(Or you just want to preview
+- [x] Serve as an organization extension for studying

 ![](./img/2022-12-12-17-14-57.png)

 ## In Progress

-- [ ] Pullout algorithm questions and automatically test them.
-You should also test in a file that is being selected
-  - [ ] Markdown database.
+- [ ] Daily Survey
-- [ ] Create a heatmap like overtime using the allowed charts
+- [ ] Support for multiple users (right now is just the base user)
+  - [ ] Support for Logging in
+  - [ ] Support for Syncing Settings

 ## Features

 ### Study

-- [ ] Daily Survey
-- [ ] Chrome Extension as in gym telling you or you can loggon which session are you working on today (math, ai, etc...)
 - [ ] Ability To Generate Cloze (derivants of the concepts models)
 - [ ] Ability to Generate a terms through an collection of XLSX (Derivant of Concept Models)
 - [ ] Ability to Have a Cloze generator
 - [ ] Ability to create a grouper (inserts tags such as category or type to the collection of jsons it represents)
-- [ ] A Skill tree type strucutre which is useful for prioritizing and creating dependency for deck of cards and for books as well in general
-  - [ ] The deck of cards would inherit from an Class type
-  - [ ] I am thinking about a composite structure, where those who are not in the tree take random priority, and those who have more dependencies goes first
-  - [ ] Implement the system so that the cards with gigher priority are selected first, or the tree sees the agroupations and checks if everything (pre cached) caclculates which deck to select.
-  - [ ] This would actually be a smart way to make faster queries once I have way too many knowledge objects.
 - [ ] Ability to Sync (At least one way up (and have subscribers to the decks))
-- [ ] Ability to create

 ### Productivity